MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-recording.md

     ![TTD recording popup showing stop and debug as well as cancel options](images/ttd-recording-pop-up.png)

-6. Here is where you work to cause the activity that you wish to analyze to occur.
+6. Here is where you cause the event of interest that you wish to analyze to occur.
 You may open a problematic file or click on a specific button in the app to cause the event of interest to occur.

 7. When the recording dialog box is being displayed you can:

     - **Stop and debug** - Choosing this will stop the recording, create the trace file, index the trace file and open the trace file so you can start debugging.
     - **Cancel** - Choosing this will stop the recording and create the trace file.
 You can open the trace file at a later time.
-TBD - Important to confirm this is true - need to test.

 8. Once your recording is complete, close your app or hit **Stop and debug**.

    > [!NOTE]
-   > Both *Stop and debug* and *Cancel* will kill the associated app process.
+   > Both *Stop and debug* and *Cancel* will kill the associated process.
    >

 9. When the associated application terminates, the trace file will be closed and written out to disk.
 This is the case if your program crashes as well.